jlevy/pip-build-standalone/README.md

 ## How it Works

-It uses a true (not venv) Python installation with the given pips installed, with zero absolute paths encoded in any of the Python scripts or libraries.
+It uses a true (not venv) Python installation with the given packages installed, with zero absolute paths encoded in any of the Python scripts or libraries.

 After setting this up we: